 To show that you are ready to deliver the programme, you will need to complete forms that cover criteria such as how you plan to implement the different modules, your institution's policies, and how your learning material covers the content in the modules.
-These forms are found in the section "Application Process" on the "For Skills Development Providers (SDPs)" page under the Services tab.
+These forms are found in the section "Evaluation and application processes" on the "For Skills Development Providers (SDPs)" page under the Services tab.
 You will need to download and complete these as part of your application.